paveles/Machine_Learning_and_Equity_Index_Returns/Readme.md

     │
     ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
-    │   ├── __init__.py    <- Makes src a Python module
+    │   ├── __init__.py    <- Makes src a Python module.
     │   │
-    │   ├── data.py        <- Scripts to generate data
+    │   ├── data.py        <- Scripts to generate data.
     │   │
-    │   ├── train.py       <- Script to train models and then use trained models to make │   │                     predictions
+    │   ├── train.py       <- Script to train models and then use trained models to make │   │                     predictions.
-    │   ├── visualize.py   <- Scripts to create exploratory and results-oriented visualizations
+    │   ├── visualize.py   <- Scripts to create exploratory and results-oriented visualization.
     │   │
-    │   ├── model_configs.py          <- Configurations, GridSearch methods, cross-validation methods of the models
+    │   ├── model_configs.py          <- Configurations, GridSearch methods, cross-validation methods of the models.
-    │   ├── settings.py               <- Global settings and variables + loads `model_configs`
+    │   ├── settings.py               <- Global settings and variables + loads `model_configs`.
-    │   ├── transform_cv.py           <- Transformation and cross-validation methods used in the analysis
+    │   ├── transform_cv.py           <- Transformation and cross-validation methods used in the analysis.
-    │   └── walkforward_functions.py  <- Main functions used to estimate and evaluate trained models
+    │   └── walkforward_functions.py  <- Main functions used to estimate and evaluate trained models.
     │
     │
     └── tox.ini            <- tox file with settings for running tox; see tox.testrun.org